Configure a search service to connect using a managed identity

 Screenshot of the Identity page in Azure portal.

-After saving, you'll see an object identifier that's been assigned to your search service.
+After you save the settings, the page updates to show an object identifier that's assigned to your search service.

 Screenshot of a system identity object identifier.

 A user-assigned managed identity is a resource on Azure.
-It's useful if you need more granularity in role assignments because you can create separate identities for different applications and scenarios.
+You can create multiple user-assigned managed identities if you want more granularity in role assignments.
+For example, you might want separate identities for different applications and scenarios.

 1. Sign in to the Azure portal